Steina and Woody Vasulka: New York

+The Kitchen

 In 1971, the Vasulkas founded The Kitchen, a multi-use media theater located in the kitchen of the Mercer Arts Center in Grand Central Hotel, Greenwich Village, in the interest of cultivating new-media art in an inclusive, comprehensive, and un-administrative context.
 Under the direction of Dimitri Devyatkin, and with help from Andy Mannik, Sia and Michael Tschudin, Rhys Chatham, and Shridhar Bapat, the space received a grant from the New York State Council on the Arts and expanded its programming, which was foregrounded by video and electronic media performance and would come to include new music programming under the direction of Rhys Chatham.
 The Kitchen would relocate following the collapse of the Mercer Arts Centre, but maintain its mission.

-The Kitchen was valuable space for a number of music, performance, and media artists in New York who at the time did not feel welcome in commercial galleries or the mainstream art-world.
+The Kitchen was valuable space for several music, performance, and media artists in New York who at the time did not feel welcome in commercial galleries or the mainstream art-world.
 The Vasulkas' programming for The Kitchen provided the space to a number video artists who would become prominent, including Joan Jonas, Nancy Holt, Vito Acconci, Mary Lucier, Dara Birnbaum, Bill Viola, and Gary Hill.

+The Kitchen is one of New York City's oldest nonprofit spaces, where multidisciplinary artists working in the fields of dance, music, performance, and media art can participate and exhibit their art pieces.
+There are also literary events, artists' talks, and lecture series being regularly held.